benjamincrozat/lumen-boilerplate/README.md

 composer create-project benjamincrozat/lumen-boilerplate example
 ```

-Once you have set up your `.env` file, run your migrations.
+Set up your `.env` file and run your migrations.
 You can even seed some fake data for users:

 ```bash
 php artisan migrate --seed
 ```

-Assuming you're using Laravel Valet, the project can immediately be tested at [http://example.test](http://example.dev).
+Assuming you're using Laravel Valet, the project can immediately be tested at [http://example.test](http://example.test).

-The API also works out of the box with a basic token for authentication.
-First, get your token:
+You can even get a token and test the API:

 ```bash
 mysql -u root